-Understanding the Storyboard Application Model Hierarchy will help users decide how to name and organize content in Photoshop to better control how a Storyboard application comes together when using the PSD import feature.
-Photoshop content names and organization will dictate the name of model elements like Screens, Layers, Groups, Controls and all of the image file names in the project image directory.
+Photoshop content names and organization will dictate the name of model elements such as Screens, Layers, Groups, Controls and as well as the image file names in the project image directory.
 How content is named can also control how it is placed within the Application Model.

-Below is how the new project is laid out after the PSD file has been imported into Storyboard.
+Below is how the new project is laid out after the PSD file is imported into Storyboard.

 Artboards in Photoshop can be used to restrict content to specific boundaries within a Photoshop file.
-When imported into Storyboard, an Artboard will become a screen in the resulting application and layer content defined within the Artboard will be applied to that screen.
-This feature can be used to re-organize several Photoshop files representing the screens of an application into one file that only needs to be imported once.
+When an Artboard is imported into Storyboard it becomes a screen in the resulting application, and layer content defined within the Artboard is applied to that screen.
+This feature can be used to reorganize several Photoshop files representing the screens of an application into one file that only needs to be imported once.

-Unlike other Storyboard objects, there is no naming convention required for Artboards.
-All Artboards automatically be imported as screens with the name provided.
+Unlike other Storyboard objects, there are no naming conventions required for Artboards.
+All Artboards are automatically imported as screens with the name provided.

-Below is how a new project is laid out after a PSD file with artboards has been imported into Storyboard.
+Below is the layout for a new project after a PSD file with artboards has been imported into Storyboard.

-Prior to importing a Photoshop file into Storyboard, properties that are unique to Photoshop-like layer effects, blending modes, layer fill percentages or masks need to be rasterized or converted to smart objects in order to maintain the same appearance when they are brought into Storyboard.
+Prior to importing a Photoshop file into Storyboard, properties that are unique to Photoshop like layer effects, blending modes, layer fill percentages or masks need to be rasterized or converted to smart objects in order to maintain the same appearance when they are imported into Storyboard.

-By converting content with Photoshop specific rendering to smart objects, the editability within Photoshop still exists while the objects import to Storyboard as expected.
+By converting content with render specific to Photoshop to smart objects, the ability to edit within Photoshop still exists while the objects import to Storyboard as expected.

 Photoshop group folders named with _layer at the end will import to Storyboard as a layer.
 Content within these group folders will import as project elements within that layer such as groups and controls.
 All Storyboard groups and controls can not exist outside of a Storyboard Layer.